 Any fees or charges caused by this will be your responsibility for payment.
 Extra rules also apply if the animal:

 Note: Different rules apply for entering other countries with your pet from the UK.
 It is best to check the regulations of the country where you plan to travel.

 It is prudent to check a few things before you travel out of the United Kingdom with pets.
 You should find out whether the company you choose to travel with:

-The PETS travel scheme rules allow up to 5 days for pet arrivals to the UK before or after yours.
+The PETS travel scheme rules allow up to five (5) days for pet arrivals to the UK before or after you.
 There are a different set of rules to follow if the animal does not arrive within that five day window period.

 As a rule, you must travel with your pet using an approved transport company and route.
 The exception applies when travelling between Ireland and the United Kingdom.

 Note: You will need to fill in a 'Declaration for the non-commercial movement of animals'.
 This form is to confirm that do not intend to sell or transfer pet ownership to another person.